authoritylabs/snowflake-integration/README.md

 # snowflake-integration
-Scripts to setup auto-ingestion pipeline between SerpWow and Snowflake
+Console application to setup auto-ingestion pipeline between SerpWow batches and Snowflake.

+SerpWow sends SERP data to AWS S3 which is piped to Snowflake through the concepts in [this article](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-auto-s3#option-1-creating-a-new-s3-event-notification-to-automate-snowpipe).
+A custom view is created to represent flattened SERP results as individual rows.

 ## Installation and Usage